Lorenzo-Pappalardo/HangedManCLI/README.md

 # Instructions
 ## Compiling
-Open a terminal windows and executo javac *.java then execute with "java Main"
+Open a terminal window and execute "javac *.java" to compile.
+Then execute the build with "java Main".